sal55/langs/mfeatures.md

     ++P^.m             otherwise it's parsed as (++P)^.m (working on this)

 ### Array Bounds
-Arrays normally are indexed from 1, but any lower bound can be used:

     [5]int A                # Array of length 5
     []int A = (10,20,30)    # Unbounded array whose length is set by the data